arkhn/sqltofhir-vscode/README.md

 # dbtonfhir-vscode

-VSCode snippet package for dbtonfhir(r)
+VSCode snippet package for writing sql queries with dbtonfhir(r)

+## dbtonfhir-vscode

+Provides snippets for easily writing the FHIR sql queries with dbtonfhir(r)

+Each snipet corresponds to a general-purpose FHIR datatype or to a dbtonfhir function.

 ## How to install